Sensory Integration and Occupational Therapy-

 - Emotional security

 - Speech and language skills

 Difficulty in these areas may be caused by Sensory Processing Disorder.

 What is Sensory Processing Disorder (SPD)?

-Sensory processing disorder (SPD), previously called as Sensory Integration Dysfunction (SID), occurs when the brain is unable to process the sensory information coming from the body or from the environment efficiently.
+Sensory processing disorder (SPD), previously called Sensory Integration Dysfunction (SID), occurs when the brain is unable to process the sensory information coming from the body or from the environment efficiently.

 It happens when the brain is not receiving inputs, or the inputs that are received are inconsistent, or the sensory information is consistent but does not integrate properly with the nervous system.

 Sensory processing disorder’s symptoms and problems may vary from person to person.
-SPD may coexist with the attention deficit hyperactive disorder, Asperger syndrome, autism, cerebral palsy, down syndrome, etc.
+SPD may coexist with attention deficit hyperactive disorder, Asperger syndrome, autism, cerebral palsy, down syndrome, etc.